Anusha6882/certificate-generator-/README.md

 - [ ] Let users **select a preferred design**
 - [ ] Integrate **QR Code** verification link
 - [ ] Add **date picker** for choosing issue date

-## 📄 License

-This project is licensed under the **MIT License**.
-Feel free to use, modify, and share it freely.

 ## 👩‍💻 Author